qvazzler/Lyralei/README.md

 1. Clone this repo
 2. Clone my other (forked) repo: https://github.com/qvazzler/TS3QueryLib.Net
 3. If needed, you'll have to build TS3QueryLib.NET and reference it properly in this repo (Lyralei).
+4. Try to get a working debugging session going by connecting to your local teamspeak server.
-4. Contact me if needed
+5. Contact me if needed

 # Goals of this project
 * Have a functioning bot with the bare minimums, running on windrunner.cc teamspeak 3 server